Notable People

 His global afterlife may be the clearest proof

 One detail on Kenny G's official site is especially revealing: "Going Home" became a standard end-of-day signal across parts of Asia, especially in China, and remains widely recognized in Vietnam as well.
-That is an extraordinary afterlife for an American instrumental artist.
+That is an extraordinary afterlife for an American saxophonist.
 It means the music escaped the normal boundaries of fandom and entered routine.

 What lasted

-Kenny G turned smooth jazz into a global habit because he understood how to make instrumental melody feel accessible, continuous, and useful without making it anonymous.
+Kenny G turned smooth jazz into a global habit because he understood how to make saxophone melody feel accessible, continuous, and useful without making it anonymous.
 His tone was recognizable enough to become a brand and soft enough to travel through almost any everyday setting.
 Critics could argue over category.
 Listeners had already made their choice.

 That is why he endured.
 Kenny G did not win by persuading everybody that he was misunderstood genius.
 He won by becoming unavoidable in the places where people actually live, listen, remember, and wind down.